Social Work Opportunities

 Dedicated ministry social workers make a positive difference in the lives of thousands of children and families in B.C.
 Each year, ministry services reach about 155,000 children and families, representing approximately 17 percent of all B.C. children and youth.
 These are some of the most vulnerable children in the province, often facing a range of complex challenges.

-Social workers fill vital roles in our ministry—there are a number of roles and career paths for individuals who want to join the BC Public Service team.
+Social workers fill vital roles in our ministry.
+There are a number of roles and career paths for individuals who want to join the BC Public Service team.

-We are looking for talented social workers with varying skill sets for these rewarding, career-building opportunities.
+We're looking for talented social workers with varying skill sets for these rewarding, career-building opportunities.

 These opportunities are available throughout the province on an ongoing basis.
-The MCFD Service Delivery Areas map will give you a better understanding of the regional boundaries within the Ministry of Children and Family Development.
+The MCFD Service Delivery Areas Map will give you a better understanding of the regional boundaries within the Ministry of Children and Family Development.

 Many of our positions are located in beautiful Northern B.C.

-Woman's voice: "I’m Denise and I’m a child protection worker with the BC Public Service.
+Woman's voice: "I’m Denise and I’m a Child Protection Worker with the BC Public Service.